jessbass697/reactProject/README.md

   songName={this.props.songName}
   position={this.props.position}  />
   ```
   The ChartCard component takes in the above mapped information and implements it within a ReactStrap Card.
 The props parameters help customize how the mapped information is used.
-Using props I am able to wrap the information in a class or place it within a ReactStrap Card.
+When using props I am able to wrap the information in a class or place it within a ReactStrap Card.
 I can also customize the style of the information with the use of props.

   **Conditionals** are used in this application for the 'sort' feature.  'if' statements are to set the order of the tracks before the sort and afterward: